mikekistler/aspnet-openapi-examples/README.md

 ### example / examples

+Currently you must use a [DocumentTransformer] to add an `example` to a the schema.

 ### nullable

 Properties defined as a nullable value type will have `"nullable": true` in the generated schema.